Scoreboards Documentation

 - Run the setup wizard — Use

-bot permissionrole (users who can manage leaderboards) and thevalidatorrole (users who can approve submissions). - Create your first leaderboard — Use
+- Create your first leaderboard — Use

-/scoreboard showin a channel to post the interactive leaderboard with submit and pagination buttons.
+/leaderboard showin a channel to post the interactive leaderboard with submit and pagination buttons.

 Classic